-Let’s discuss the topic by divided the process of power generating of India into three time periods:
+Let’s discuss the topic by dividing the process of power generating in India into three time periods:

 From, the Fifth Five-Years Plan (1974-79), the Government itself was involved in a big way in the generation and bulk transmission of power to supplement the efforts at the State level and set up The National thermal Power Corporation (NTPC) and National Hydro-electric Power Corporation (NHPC) in 1975.
 Later in 1976, govt set up North-Eastern Electric Power Corporation (NEEPCO) to implement the regional power projects in the North-East, again in 1988 govt was set up Nathpa Jhakri Power Corporation (NJPC) and Tehri Hydro Development Corporation (THDC).
 In 1989, to operate and maintain the inter-State and interregional transmission systems govt. created the National Power Transmission Corporation (NPTC).

 The government of India announced the Policy Of Liberalization in the year 1991 and amendments in the Electricity Supply Act to open a new path to involve private efforts and investments in the electricity industry of India.
 According to the act, the private generating companies can set up power generating facilities and can sell the power in bulk to the grid or other persons.
 Now it was permission able that up to a hundred percent foreign equity participation can be permitted for the projects to set up power plants by foreign private investors in the Indian Electricity Sector.

 Nuclear Power Sector and Its Initial Challenges